leonism/WebP-Conversion-Magic/README.md

 ### Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request to suggest improvements or new features.
+Feel free to open an issue or submit a pull request to suggest improvements or new features [WebP Conversion Magic](https://github.com/leonism/WebP-Conversion-Magic/)

 ### License